 Northeast Florida is rich with sports tradition.

 In 2005, Jacksonville took the international spotlight as host of Super Bowl XXXIX.
 Jacksonville also hosts national golf, tennis, basketball, soccer, arena football, and baseball events throughout the year.
+In January make plans to visit Jacksonville for the annual TaxSlayer Bowl.
+Originally named the Gator Bowl, it has been held continuously since 1946, making it the sixth oldest college bowl, as well as the first one ever televised nationally.

 With a talent for tailgating and a passion for all sports, local residents have honed the art of the sports celebration and welcome visitors to partake in the fun.
 While football remains the undisputed king, Jacksonville expresses a love for the game - any game - with equal enthusiasm.